Tag Opinion

 Feminism or fanaticism?

 Let me start with “no offence”, coz nobody likes being cornered and attacked.
 By putting up this title, I honestly don’t mean to offend those feminists who know the real meaning of feminism—this is targeted towards those who claim to be feminists, and think that feminism is some sort of activism that gives them some identity.
 I am a bit of a feminist myself—that’s come through the blood for centuries; we worship the feminine—not in the way the world knows it, or the way Leonardo Da Vinci did, and no crazy stuff (I say this, coz some of us associate the word worship with crazy things—thanks to Hollywood movies); ours is a different one.
+We see the nature and the Universe as the mother (for obvious reasons), and we worship Her.

 As we grow up…